Tags: Buttermilk, Cheesecake, Farmers Cheese, First Love, Graham Crackers, Skinny Cheesecake, Weight Watchers Fresh Meals

-“I guess someone told them to go fly a kite and they took it seriously”
+“I guess someone told them to go fly a kite and they took it seriously.” and we laughed.

 I was so high, I was Lisa in the Sky with

 Diamonds Dreamboat.
-Who needs alcohol or drugs when you just might have a Dreamboat again?
+Who needs alcohol or pot when you just might have a Dreamboat?

 During the hug fest and the numerous ”I told you so’s”, I realized my eyes were welling up.
 Next – a few tears were running down my face.
 Wow, could those be happy tears?
-This was the first time I ever experienced them.
+This was the first time I’d ever experienced them.
 I’d heard of them, seen it happen to others, but could never understand how anyone could cry when they were happy.
-If I’d had a vile on hand, I think I would have bottled them – sort of like a parent keeps the clippings of a their child’s first haircut.
+If I’d had a vile on hand, I think I would have bottled them – sort of like a parent keeps the clippings of a their child’s first haircut, or baby teeth.

 What was happening to me?
 The effect Dreamboat had on me was crazy.
 This wasn’t just puppy love, this was serious.

-It was 10:30, I decided I wanted to go back to our luxury pad and freshen up a bit..not change or do my hair, just brush my teeth again, maybe run a razor with some lotion up and down my legs to nip any stubble – in case they accidentally rubbed against his hand, or umm, vice versa.
-He use to occasionally put his hand on my knee while driving.
+It was 10:30 pm, I had an hour and a half to go and wanted to go back to our luxury pad and freshen up a bit..not change or do my hair, just brush my teeth again, maybe run a razor with some lotion up and down my legs to nip any stubble.
+He used to occasionally put his hand on my knee while driving.
 I couldn’t chance it.

 The single local pal sister and one of my real besties volunteered to go with me while the rest stayed to play on the rides.
 I bid adieu to my now hometown acquaintances, unless we ran into them again and became besties once more, and off we went.